hanson-hschang/Learning_Linear_Quadratic_Systems/README.md

 ## Usage

-### Linear Quadratic Gussian
+### Linear Quadratic Gusasian
-To run the linear quadratic gussian, navigate to the following directory and run the python script.
+To run the linear quadratic guassian, navigate to the following directory and run the python script.
 ```
 cd linear_quadratic_gussian/adaptive
 python neurips.py